 - Pregnancy and early parenthood: Support for mood, sleep, stress, self-care, and family bonding.

 - Substance abuse: Practice harm reduction, strengthen sobriety, and/or complement 12 step work.

 - Young adulthood (teens, college students, and recent grads): Explore life goals and sense of self.

-Suzannah’s work is rooted in evidence-based psychotherapeutic approaches and mind-body practices including yoga therapy, dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), existential therapy, expressive arts therapy, and family-based therapy for eating disorders (FBT).
+Suzannah’s work is rooted in evidence-based psychotherapeutic approaches and mind-body practices including cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), yoga therapy, dialectical behavior therapy (DBT), existential therapy, expressive arts therapy, and family-based therapy for eating disorders (FBT).
 Suzannah treats each client as a unique individual, tailoring the therapeutic approach to the client’s needs.
 Click each approach below to find out more.

 Yoga Therapy/Body-Oriented Therapy